 This second set of instructions works to turn on or turn off particular genes by tagging them, thereby influencing the expression, but not the genetic code itself.

 Twins start out with not just the same genes, but the same imprinted epigenome (the tags that come with us at birth, that are handed down from our parents—something otherwise known as “antecedents” in Functional Medicine).
-Yet as aging occurs, the environment of the twins will begin to differ—different relationships, different food choices, different sleep patterns, exposures to viruses, etc. These differences will influence their epigenome—or environment—and therefore their genetic expression and physical manifestation.
+Yet from the moment and experience of birth, and onward as aging occurs, the environment of the twins will begin to differ—different relationships, different food choices, different sleep patterns, different exposures to viruses, etc. These differences will influence their epigenome—or environment—and therefore their genetic expression and physical manifestation.

 Here’s a quick list of factors that you can consider that impact genetic expression:

-When you find yourself lost, trying to be a genetic genie, remember that you likely have more of an opportunity to influence gene expression by backing up and considering the epigenome.
+When you find yourself lost, trying to be a genetic genie, remember that you likely have more of an opportunity to influence genetic expression by backing up and considering the epigenome.

 Solve complex cases.
 Get results.
 Be the expert.
-Get started with my 3 Tiers of Epigenetic Mastery.
+Become a Functional Nutrition Counselor!